-ICATS enables contractors to provide 'best value' service to maximise coating performance over structure life and to reduce whole life costs.
+ICATS is a registered training scheme that meets the requirements of NHSS 19A and enables contractors to provide 'best value' service to maximise coating performance over structure life and to reduce whole life costs.

-For engineers and inspectors wishing to further their knowledge of corrosion control in the context of structural steelwork, there is a web based training programme available from a specialist training provider, Corrodere / MPI.
+For engineers and inspectors wishing to further their knowledge of corrosion control in the context of structural steelwork, there are web based training programmes available from a specialist training provider, Corrodere:

 - Hendy, C.R.; Iles, D.C.
 (2015) Steel Bridge Group: Guidance Notes on best practice in steel bridge construction (6th Issue).
 (P185).
 SCI